AnandiKiva/BankingSystem/README.md

 # Bank Account Management System
-This is a console-based banking system developed in C++ .
+This is a simple console-based banking system developed in C++ .
 It allows users to create accounts, deposit and withdraw money, check balances, and display account details.
 The system is menu-driven and demonstrates conditional logic, user interaction, and basic account management in C++.

 ---